Riemann hypothesis: Dirichlet L-series and other number fields

 The Riemann hypothesis can be generalized by replacing the Riemann zeta function by the formally similar, but much more general, global L-functions.
 In this broader setting, one expects the non-trivial zeros of the global L-functions to have real part 1/2.
 It is these conjectures, rather than the classical Riemann hypothesis only for the single Riemann zeta function, which account for the true importance of the Riemann hypothesis in mathematics.

-The generalized Riemann hypothesis extends the Riemann hypothesis to all Dirichlet L-functions.
+The most common generalized Riemann hypothesis extends the Riemann hypothesis to all Dirichlet L-functions.
 In particular it implies the conjecture that Siegel zeros (zeros of L-functions between 1/2 and 1) do not exist.

 The extended Riemann hypothesis extends the Riemann hypothesis to all Dedekind zeta functions of algebraic number fields.
-The extended Riemann hypothesis for abelian extension of the rationals is equivalent to the generalized Riemann hypothesis.
+Since Dedekind zeta function for abelian extension of the rationals can be expressed as product of Dirichlet L-functions and only possible pole is in 1 for Riemann zeta function (thus no pole can cancel nontrivial zero), this version of Riemann hypothesis implies generalized Riemann hypothesis.

 The Riemann hypothesis can also be extended to the L-functions of Hecke characters of number fields.

-The grand Riemann hypothesis extends it to all automorphic zeta functions, such as Mellin transforms of Hecke eigenforms.
+Since Dirichlet L-functions are Hecke L-functions for finite characters, then this hypothesis directly implies generalized Riemann hypothesis.
+Dedekind zeta functions can be expressed as product of Hecke L-functions and only possible pole of Hecke L-function is at 1, then this version of Riemann Hypothesis implies also version for Dedekind zeta functions.

+There are two approaches for extension of Riemann hypothesis that seem to be the most general.
+The grand Riemann hypothesis extends it to all Automorphic L-functions, such as Mellin transforms of Hecke eigenforms.
+The Riemann hypothesis for Selberg class extends it rather for functions satisfying some properties (at least conjecturaly satisfied by most functions usually called zeta functions or L-functions) than for functions defined by direct formula.
+Though it is expected that Selberg class should be equal to class of automorphic L-functions, and thus this approaches should be equivalent, this is important open problem itself and part of Langlands program.

 Function fields and zeta functions of varieties over finite fields

 Artin (1924) introduced global zeta functions of (quadratic) function fields and conjectured an analogue of the Riemann hypothesis for them, which has been proved by Hasse in the genus 1 case and by Weil (1948) in general.
 For instance, the fact that the Gauss sum, of the quadratic character of a finite field of size q (with q odd), has absolute value $\sqrt{q}$ is actually an instance of the Riemann hypothesis in the function field setting.
-This led Weil (1949) to conjecture a similar statement for all algebraic varieties; the resulting Weil conjectures were proved by Deligne (1974, 1980).
+This led Weil (1949) to conjecture a similar statement for all algebraic varieties; the resulting Weil conjectures were proved by Pierre Deligne.